 currently conducts research in an interdisciplinary project along with engineering, radiology, cardiology, and pulmonology.
 The first involves a study of the TS airway, imaged using MRI, then virtually reconstructed, and analyzed to measure air flow features.
 The overall aim is to assess the cause of airway disease and specific treatments for this poorly described problem in the TS patient group.
 Similarly, a second project is ongoing and involves modeling aortic blood flow properties from TS patients who have undergone MRI for clinical purposes.
 The overall aim of this project is to elucidate the cause and progression of aortic disease in TS women.

 Turner syndrome; general pediatric endocrinology; growth; puberty; hypopituitarism

-Fellowship: Pediatric Endocrinology, Cincinnati Children's Hospital Medical Center, Cincinnati, Ohio 2010.
+Fellowship: Pediatric Endocrinology, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 2010.

 Certification: General Pediatrics, American Board of Pediatrics, 2008; Pediatric Endocrinology, American Board of Pediatrics, pending 2011.

 Lawson SA, Urbina EM, Gutmark-Little I, Khoury PR, Gao Z, Backeljauw PF.
 Vasculopathy in the young Turner syndrome population.
 J Clin Endocrinol Metab.
 2014 Oct;99(10):E2039-45.

 Chen J, Gutmark EJ, Mylavarapu G, Backeljauw PF, Gutmark-Little I. Numerical investigation of blood flow through deformed aortae.
 J Biomech.
 2014 Jan 22;47(2):544-52.